EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 ---
 author: "Kevin Campusano"
-title: "How to fully containerize a Magento 2.4 installation with Docker Compose for development"
+title: "Containerizing Magento with Docker Compose: Elasticsearch, MySQL and Magento"
 tags: magento, mysql, elasticsearch, docker, docker compose
 ---

 ![Banner](./how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development/banner.png)

-Magento is a complex piece of software, and as such, we need all the help we can get when it comes to developing customizations for it.
+[Magento](https://magento.com/) is a complex piece of software, and as such, we need all the help we can get when it comes to developing customizations for it.
 A fully featured local development environment can do just that, but these can often times be very complex as well.
 It'd be nice to have some way to completely capture all the setup for such an environment and be able to get it all up and running quickly, repeatably...
 With a single command even.
-Well, Docker containers can help with that.
-And they can be easily provisioned with the Docker Compose tool.
+Well, [Docker](https://www.docker.com/) containers can help with that.
+And they can be easily provisioned with the [Docker Compose](https://docs.docker.com/compose/) tool.

 In this post, we're going to go in depth into how to fully containerize a Magento 2.4 installation for development.
-By the end of it, we'll have a single command that sets up all the infrastructure needed to run such an application, and develop for it.
+Complete with its other dependencies: [Elasticsearch](https://www.elastic.co/) and [MySQL](https://www.mysql.com/).
+By the end of it, we'll have a single command that sets up all the infrastructure needed to install and run Magento, and develop for it.
 Let's get started.

 ## Magento 2.4 application components

 The first thing that we need to know is what the actual components of a Magento application are.
-Starting with 2.4, Magento requires access to an Elasticsearch service to power catalog searches.
+Starting with 2.4, [Magento requires access to an Elasticsearch](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/elasticsearch.html) service to power catalog searches.
 Other than that, it's the usual suspects for most PHP applications.
 Here's what we need:

 1. Mysql
 2. Elasticsearch
 3. A web server running the Magento application

 In terms of infrastructure, this is pretty straightforward: This would cleanly translate into three separate machines talking to each other via the network.
-In the docker world, each of these machines become containers.
-Since we have multiple containers in our infrastructure, things like Docker Compose can come in handy to orchestrate the creation of all that.
+In the Docker world, each of these machines become containers.
+Since we need multiple containers for our infrastructure, things like Docker Compose can come in handy to orchestrate the creation of all that.
 So let's get to it.

 ## Creating a shared network